 In Site, In Site Gallery, Brighton - In conversation with Graham Hume, 21.10.10.

 Held by private collections in the UK, the US, Central and Eastern Europe, Russia, the United Arab Emirates and South Korea.
 ‘WUD: Four Fictional Walks in the Woods’ is held by the National Art Library at the V and A Museum, London and Glasgow School of Art Library and is stocked by Foyles London.
-Also, the Royal Brompton Hospital.
+Also, the Royal Brompton Hospital, London.